 UMNB

-Each year during our annual conference and AGM, UMNB presents awards to municipal elected officials and volunteers as nominated by our membership.
-To nominate someone for the Louise Breau Memorial Award or the Raymond Murphy Memorial Award, please submit a half- to one-page piece on your nominee, detailing some of their history of service and biography to info@umnb.ca for consideration by the Nominating Committee.
+Each year during our Annual Conference and AGM, UMNB presents awards to municipal elected officials and volunteers as nominated by our membership.
+To nominate someone for the Arthur Slipp Municipal Leader of the Year Award, Raymond Murphy Memorial Award, or the Louise Breau Memorial Award please submit a half- to one-page piece on your nominee, detailing some of their history of service and biography to info@umnb.ca for consideration by the Nominating Committee.
 Your nominee can be:

 RAYMOND MURPHY MEMORIAL AWARD